 The existing urban development control instruments and practices have not been effective in guaranteeing sustainable living despite being in existence in Kenya from as early as 1947 in the name of Town and County Planning Act.
 Ngetich (2013) noted that there is a need for all stakeholders in the built environment to address the challenge of development control regulations' non-compliance as a way of ensuring effective development control regulations compliance in guaranteeing sustainable living.
-Several intervention measures to development control regulations' non-compliance and sub sequential development plans implementation has been high.
+Several intervention measures to development control regulations' non-compliance have been adopted in other countries where the level of compliance and sub sequential development plans implementation has been high.
 In order to have an in-depth understanding of these intervention measures, it is necessary to undertake a review of best practices in development control.